 With this in mind we have invested in iPads, tablets and laptops to skill the children for the future.

 Our curriculum consists of teaching the children many of the skills they will need for everyday life in a technology rich society.
 It ranges from simple introductory activities; like using a mouse correctly in the foundation stage to designing and producing games and apps in Years 5 and 6.

 In ICT one of our focuses is internet safety and helping the children to make the most of using this wonderful resource.
 The children use the zip it, block it, flag it campaign.

 Which encourages them to

 Block it: If there is something that they see that they don’t like stop using the site straight away

 Flag it: Tell an adult about what they have seen.

-We have also been lucky enough to have a visit from our local police officer who ran an internet safety awareness day for all of our children and parents.
-This was a big success and will be repeated on an annual basis.
+We have also been lucky enough to have visits from our local police who run internet safety awareness days for all of our children and parents.
+This has been a big success and is repeated on an annual basis.